reubenpuketapu/url-shortener/README.md

 Shortcuts:
 - not much in terms of frontend design, I struggle to design things without any inspiration / design proposals
+- no retries in failures / error handling if non-success codes for requests to the backend
+- should use env variable for api url, just passed as prop for now
+- frontend code is pretty small and quickly put together as there is such low functionality
+- CORS setup to allow any origin at the moment (that should be removed)
+- no error handling in the backend for failures to the db
+- if the app loses connection to the db, there's no retries to reconnect